 Has a Quality Impact Assessment (QIA) been completed?
-What were the findings?
+What were the

+findings?

+N/A

 Has an Equality Impact Assessment (EIA) been completed?
-What were the findings?
+What were the

+findings?

+N/A

-Has the project been to the Quality and Equality Impact Assessment (QEIA) panel?
+Has the project been to the Quality and Equality Impact Assessment (QEIA)

+panel?
 Include risk rating and summary of findings below

+N/A

 Has there been involvement of Patients, Public and other key stakeholders?

-Include summary of findings below N/A
+Include summary of findings below

+N/A

 Have any Conflicts of Interest been identified/ actions taken?

 None

-Governing Body Assurance Framework N/A
+Governing Body Assurance Framework

+N/A

+Identification of Key Risks

+N/A